Westberg

 SCA

-The Annual International Westberg Symposium is a gathering place for education, fellowship and information sharing for faith community nurses and others interested in spiritual care.
+The Annual International Westberg Symposium is a gathering place for education, fellowship, and information sharing for faith community nurses and others interested in spiritual care.
 The first Westberg Parish Nurse Symposium was held in 1987 at Lutheran General Hospital in Park Ridge, Illinois.
 It included 3 general sessions and one breakout.
-The symposium has grown in attendance and scope over the past 35 years.
-In 2020 the Westberg Symposium began a mutually beneficial partnership with the Caring for the Human Spirit Conference bringing together nurses and chaplains for a combined, interdisciplinary conference experience.
-Due to the COVID pandemic, the last several symposiums have been offered virtually.
-Plans are already being made for a live conference in St Louis, Missouri for 2023.
+The symposium has grown in attendance and scope over the past 35+ years.
+In 2020, the Westberg Symposium became part of the Spiritual Care Association's Caring for the Human Spirit Conference bringing together nurses and chaplains for a combined, interdisciplinary conference experience.

 SCA